SKC-Developer/DoS-Attacker/README.md

 # DoS Attacker
-A simple cmd DoS Attacker for Windows.
+A simple cmd DoS Attacker for Windows that supports TCP and ICMP attacks.

 **Please note that most websites have DoS protection.
 You can use it to attack small websites and access points.
 Use it at your own risk.**
 ## Usage: